 Removal of part or all of the thyroid gland is called a thyroidectomy, and is necessary when you have a cancerous thyroid nodule.
-You may also require surgery if you are suffering from symptoms due to a benign thyroid nodule.
-Other reasons for thyroid surgery include recurrent thyroid cysts, Graves’ disease or goiter.
+You may also require surgery if you have symptoms due to a benign thyroid nodule.
+Other reasons for thyroid surgery include recurrent thyroid cysts, Graves' disease or goiter.
 Recovery from an operation on your thyroid is usually quick.
 Most people require only a one-night stay in the hospital, then return to their regular routine and a normal diet within a week or two.

 Immediately Following Surgery

 When you awake from your operation, your neck will be sore and stiff.
 You will likely experience discomfort when swallowing due to irritation from the breathing tube inserted in your throat for your anesthetic.
 Sucking on ice chips will help to relieve your thirst and also soothe your throat.
 Some people experience nausea following surgery, so begin your fluid intake slowly.